 The water-to-air heat exchanger must be mounted so that air blows through the fins (coils).
 The exchanger should be mounted below the A/C coil if possible.
-The exchanger should be sized to fit existing duct work and should produce about as many BTU's as the existing heat source.
-An exchanger that produces too many BTU's will result in uneven heat and the fan stopping too quickly while a heat exchanger that is undersized will not produced the necessary BTU's.
+The exchanger should be sized to fit existing ductwork and should produce about as many BTUs as the existing heat source.
+An exchanger that produces too many BTUs will result in uneven heat and the fan stopping too quickly while a heat exchanger that is undersized will not produce the necessary BTUs.

-On systems with Air Conditioning it is very important to not restrict airflow as it will cause the freon coil to freeze up.
-Using standard outdoor furnace 3 row coils, a minimum of 80 sq. in. of coil should be used per ton of cooling.
+On systems with Air Conditioning, it's very important to not restrict airflow as it will cause the freon coil to freeze up.
+Using standard outdoor furnace 3-row coils, a minimum of 80 sq. in. of coil should be used per ton of cooling.
 Exchangers can be mounted in cold air returns but greater care must be taken as heat from the exchanger can interfere with the air handler controls and/or sensors.

-It is important that the warm-air supply-duct system be constructed of metal in accordance with NFPA 90B-1993, 2-1.1 if the outlet-air temperature of a central furnace exceeds 250° F (121° C) when it is tested in accordance with the requirements for Simultaneous Firing in 56.4.1 and 56.4.2 of the standard.
-It is also important that the plenums installed to the furnaces be constructed of metal in accordance with NFPA 90B-1993, 2-1.3.
+It's important that the warm-air supply-duct system be constructed of metal in accordance with NFPA 90B-1993, 2-1.1 if the outlet-air temperature of a central furnace exceeds 250° F (121° C) when it's tested in accordance with the requirements for Simultaneous Firing in 56.4.1 and 56.4.2 of the standard.
+It's also important that the plenums installed to the furnaces be constructed of metal in accordance with NFPA 90B-1993, 2-1.3.